How To Choose Eye-Catching Color Combinations For Embroidery

 Use a Thread Color Chart For Embroidery

 The easiest way I find to match colors is to have a thread color chart to reference.
-DMC makes a color chart that is printed or with real thread.
+DMC makes a color chart that is printed or made with real thread.
 The chart with real thread is a bit more accurate than the printed version to match with.

 Embroidery Color Combinations